-An actuarial valuation of the Clicks post-retirement medical aid scheme has determined that the unfunded liability in respect of pensioner post-retirement medical benefits amounts to R53.9 million (2014: R49.4 million).
+An actuarial valuation of the Clicks post-retirement medical aid scheme has determined that the unfunded liability in respect of pensioner post-retirement medical benefits amounts to R49.4 million (2013: R45.3 million).
 Provision has been made for the full unfunded liability.

-The principal actuarial assumptions at the last valuation date (31 August 2015) are:
+The principal actuarial assumptions at the last valuation date (31 August 2013) are:

-- i) a discount rate of 8.5% per annum (2014: 8.4%); - ii) general increases to medical aid contributions of 7.2% (2014: 7.0%); - iii) a retirement age of 65 (2014: 65); - iv) husbands are on average four years older than their spouses (2014: three years); - v) mortality of pensioners determined in accordance with PA90 ultimate tables; and - vi) mortality of in-service members determined in accordance with SA 85 90 ultimate table, with females rated down three years.
+- i) a discount rate of 8.4% per annum; - ii) general increases to medical aid contributions of 7.0%; - iii) a retirement age of 65; - iv) husbands are on average three years older than their spouses; - v) mortality of pensioners determined in accordance with PA90 ultimate tables; and - vi) mortality of in-service members determined in accordance with SA 85-90 ultimate table, with females rated down three years.